isabella232/core-services-learn.en/help/mobile-android-implementation/launch-install-the-mobile-sdk.md

 Congratulations, you've added the SDK to a mobile app!

-## Enable Lifecycle Metrics in the App
+## Enable [!UICONTROL Lifecycle] Metrics in the App

-Lifecycle metrics are environment-based metrics and dimensions that can be easily enabled in an app using the Experience Platform Mobile SDK.
+[!UICONTROL Lifecycle] metrics are environment-based metrics and dimensions that can be easily enabled in an app using the Experience Platform Mobile SDK.
 Since they can be used by multiple Experience Cloud solutions, we will enable them here, before we move deeper into the individual solutions.
 This is as simple as adding a couple lines of code to our app in the right place.

 ### Import the Core Library into the BusBookingActivity File

 In order to make API calls via the Adobe Experience Platform Mobile SDK, you need to import the libraries into the appropriate files.
-In this case, to utilize the Lifecycle API call, we need to import the Core library.
+In this case, to utilize the [!UICONTROL Lifecycle] API call, we need to import the Core library.

 1. With your app open in Android Studio, open the BusBookingActivity file, which is in the same directory as the DemoApplication file that you've been working in.
 1. At the top of the file, add the following MobileCore import statement so that you can use the associated API calls